Jungle Mayan Ruins

 Then, take it upon yourself.
 You can trek deep in the jungle to find El Zotz, one of the less visited locations of Peten.
 In the maps is an excellent diagram of all the Mayan sites surrounding Lake Peten Itza and Flores Island.

-By and large, there is no better way to known Guatemala than to travel the Mayan Ruins.
+By and large, there is no better way to know Guatemala than to travel the Mayan Ruins.
 Why not see for yourself what discoveries are yet to be made?.
 Encounter some of the largest temples and pyramids in the world beginning with a Tour to Tikal and have a fantastic sight of the Mayan World and its history in Guatemala.

 The northeast of the country is defined by the river ‘La Pasión’, and it is the richest zone for inscribed monuments.
-Due to the importance of this river as a main route of communication between the lowlands and the highlands, we find a numerous sites located in the region.
+Due to the importance of this river as a main route of communication between the lowlands and the highlands, we find numerous sites located in the region.

 It is the grandest of all the cities on the river.
 During the cycle in the Mayan calendar, the king changed many aspects of life from the ways of the previous leaders.
 He introduced many artistic influences which came from the lowlands in the north and other parts of Mesoamerica, which is why the temples in these ruins are so very different to other sites.